By Dionne Clemons, PhD, Mission Partners Expert in Residence, Strategic Communications

 - Social Responsibility for the common good.

 With each strategy developed, every image selected, and any message crafted, we as ethical advocates must put our work through the TARES test to ensure ethical efficacy.

 Nearly 30 years ago Dr. James Grunig, University of Maryland Professor Emeritus and public relations theorist, and a team from the International Association of Business Communicators, began to develop what is now known as, “Excellent Public Relations.”
 These researchers wanted to know the value of public relations and communication to an organization.

 The Public Relations Society of America’s Code of Ethics and the International Association of Business Communicator’s Code of Ethics echo the principles of Responsible Advocacy Theory and of the TARES Test, serving as additional resources to reinforce the importance of ethical advocacy within the communications practice.

 The Mission Partners’ team is committed to adhering to ethical public relations decisions and working with integrity.
 Our company values lie at the core of all of what we do.

 As communicators if we want to make a difference and affect change for our clients, that work begins with our deliberate effort to guide ethical decision making and to produce work that is for the common good and has societal value.

 Continue the Discussion with Dionne

-We invite you to formally meet Dionne on August 27 at 5 p.m.
+We invite you to formally meet Dionne and continue the conversation on Thursday, November 12 at 5 p.m.
 ET for our Community Conversation with her, where we will dig deeper into what it means to be an ethical advocate—for both our organizations and our audiences.
 Register here.